mechabecca94/Tanks-Tutorial/PressKit.md

 THE DEV
 ======

-Rebecca Goodine is a Master of Design student at Concordia University
+Rebecca Goodine is a Master of Design student at Concordia University who is interested in using game design for the purposes of eliciting reflection.
+She has previously been involved in various art and educational game design projects, from the serious to the silly and quite a few things in between.
+Links to these projects as well as her game design writing can be found on her website [here](https://rebeccagoodine.com/games-studies/) and [here](https://rebeccagoodine.com/games/).

 Please email any questions or inquiries to: contact@rebeccagoodine.com